 The Dangers of Releasing Fish Into the Wild

 The other common way to get rid of unwanted fish is to let them go in a lake, stream or river.
 This might seem to be a natural way, but it isn't and can be harmful to the ecosystem of the water that the fish are being released into.

 Parents might be faced with kids upset that fish are being disposed of and may decide to tell them that if they are let go in a pond, lake or stream that "we can go visit them!"
 This would be a natural solution if the type of fish being released into the water already lived there naturally.
-There aren't natural goldfish and many aquarium fish are not found naturally in these freshwater places either.
+There aren't natural goldfish, and many aquarium fish are not found naturally in these freshwater places either.

-If a fish is naturally a saltwater fish, it will die in fresh water.
+- The fish will likely die: If a fish is naturally a saltwater fish, it will die in fresh water.
 Some aquarium fish are not even indigenous to the United States, so to release them into waterways is irresponsible and potentially harmful.
 Not only that, but things like improper water temperature can kill them, or they can be killed by larger predatory fish.

-Fish that do survive these obstacles and grow to become huge fish cause other problems.
+- If it survives, the fish may threaten native fish and wildlife: Fish that do survive these obstacles and grow to become huge fish cause other problems.
 They can become destructive by killing other fish or even by killing wildlife.
 They can also bring with them new parasites that never would have been in the water if they hadn't been released into the body of water.

-If that isn't scary enough, they can mate with other species and create a species that was never meant to exist.
+- If it survives, the fish may mate and create a destructive new species: If that isn't scary enough, they can mate with other species and create a species that was never meant to exist.
 Kind of like fooling around with mother nature.
 We all know how fooling with mother nature is never a good idea.

 Correct Ways to Dispose of Aquarium or Pet Fish

 If fish are healthy, chances are you will never have a problem getting rid of them if you keep these right ways to do that in mind.
 Here are some good, non-harmful ways to dispose of unwanted fish.